Bosnia & Herzegovina

 We do not test our products or ingredients on animals anywhere in the world unless required by law.
 We are working hard to make it obsolete.

-Therefore, we’ve developed over 50 alternative, non-animal testing methods, and have invested more than $380 million in finding alternatives and getting them accepted by regulators around the world.
+Therefore, we’ve developed over 50 alternative, non-animal testing methods, and have invested nearly $400 million in finding alternatives and getting them accepted by regulators around the world.

 We will continue working with the world’s top independent experts and partnering with leading animal protection groups such as the Humane Society of the U.S. to promote new alternatives research and regulatory acceptance of existing alternatives.
 This is the only way to eliminate all animal testing, globally.